Mature Masculine

 This means:

-Admit when something new is revealed about you, even if it contradicts your old self-image.
-Let feedback and conflict show you what is true.
+Admit when something new is revealed about us, even if it contradicts our old self-image.
+Let feedback and conflict show us what is true.

 Authenticity is not stubbornness.
-It is honesty plus willingness to grow.
+It's honesty that stays open to what comes next.

 Inquiry